vpsx/paolocator/README.md

 Enable UART via `sudo raspi config`; reboot.

 See the CircuitPython section of Adafruit's Ultimate GPS tutorial for more details.

+#### Compass (Accelerometer + Magnetometer)

+This setup uses the LSM303, which uses I2C.

+Wiring as expected: VIN to 3.3V or 5V; GND, SDA, SCL.

+A note on MEMS magnetometers: You need to think conspiratorially about your compass, because legitimately everything will screw with your heading, including power banks.
+Do not set your breadboard on top of your power brick.
+Or your phone.

 ### Random stuff